-This privacy notice explains how Merseyside Police collects, stores, uses, discloses, retains and destroys personal data, the steps we take to ensure that it is protected and also describes the rights individuals have in regard to their personal data handled by Merseyside Police.
+This Privacy Notice explains how Merseyside Police collects, stores, uses, discloses, retains and destroys personal data , the steps we take to ensure that it is protected and also describes the rights individuals have in regard to their personal data handled by Merseyside Police .
 All of these activities are known collectively as ‘processing’ personal data.
-This document is designed to help satisfy the rules on giving privacy information to data subjects in Articles 12, 13 and 14 of the GDPR.

 This is a general notice intended to cover all processing.
 Other privacy notices are available and will be created which focus upon specific processing in different business areas of Merseyside Police.

 Since 25 May 2018 the use and disclosure of personal data is governed in the United Kingdom by the EU regulation 2016/679 – The General Data Protection Regulations (GDPR) and the Data Protection Act 2018 (DPA) which incorporates the EU Directive 2016/680 known as the Law Enforcement Directive (LED).
 The Chief Constable of Merseyside Police as a ‘data controller’ has previously registered with the Information Commissioner (ICO) and is obliged to ensure that Merseyside Police handles all personal data in accordance with the DPA and the GDPR.
 An annual fee is now payable to the ICO who is the ‘supervisory authority’ that is referred to in the legislation.

 This document is a statutory requirement of Article 13 of the GDPR and Section 44 of the Data Protection Act 2018.